 For more information about required and recommended syllabus components, see the UT Provost’s Office Your Syllabus at UT Austin page.

-Check out this sample syllabus to see how one UT professor effectively incorporates inclusive language that supports student well-being and promotes a growth mindset.
+Check out this sample syllabus to see how one UT professor effectively incorporates language that supports student well-being and promotes a growth mindset.

 Here’s a list of Resources for Students you can adapt to attach to your syllabus and post in your Canvas course.
 (See this example from the Cockrell School of Engineering.)